lsst-uk/lasair4/docs/source/quickstart.md

 AND objects.ncandgp > 1
 ```

-There are a lot of 'orphans' in the Lasair database, that have only one alert.
+There are a lot of 'orphans' in the Lasair database, meaning objects that have only one candidate (detection).
 Many of these are not worth looking at, so we require the number of candidates to be greater than 1.
 ```
 AND sherlock_classifications.classification in ("SN", "NT", "CV", "AGN")
 ```